elvykiung/JavaScript30/03 - CSS Variables/README.md

 2. Using the variable in css paddind: `var(--spacing)`.
 Therefore when you change the value on `--base: #ffc600;` declaration, it will change the element that using the variable

+Declare a new style for the img element

 ```
  img {
         padding: var(--spacing);